 (5) initiating and leading "campaign" to expand viewing area around Longstreet wounding site marker at Orange Plank Road at Wilderness Battlefield Park (see special section on "Ghosts in the Darkness");

-(6) spearheading "campaign" for Longstreet's broader recognition via links with key relationships (i.e., U.S. Grant, Robert E. Lee, Jefferson Davis); and
+(6) spearheading "campaign" for Longstreet's broader recognition via links with key relationships (i.e. U.S. Grant, Robert E. Lee, and others -- see Fredericksburg Freelance Star).

-(7) evaluating "historic preservation" programs, including those of questionable commercial groups soliciting funds in Longstreet's name.
+(7) evaluating "historic preservation" programs, including questionable commercial groups which abuse public trust and Longstreet's honor by soliciting funds in his name.

 GLRP's "campaign" for honest history focuses on Longstreet's courageous life as an example for all Americans, particularly young people.

-Longstreet's friendship with U.S. Grant and his advice to Robert E. Lee were instrumental behind the scenes in the reconciliation process which began with the surrender at the McLean House.
+Longstreet's friendship with Grant and his advice to Robert E. Lee were instrumental in the reconciliation process which began with the surrender at the McLean House.